franzbu/EnhancedSpaces.spoon/README.md

 ### Move Windows Directly to Any mSpace
 For moving a window to another mSpace, press `alt-ctrl` and the key for the target mSpace.

-As before, the line below represents the default setup, and you don't need to add it to your `init.lua` unless you want to apply changes:
+As before, the line below represents the default setup, and you don't need to add it to your `init.lua` unless you want to make changes:

 ```lua
   modifierSwitchMS = { 'alt', 'ctrl' }, -- default: { 'alt', 'ctrl' }
 ```

 ### Same Window on More Than One mSpace
-This section is about showing the same window on more than one mSpace, also known as 'sticky windows'.
+This section is about showing the same window on more than one mSpace, also known as 'sticky window'.

 To unlock the full potential of mSpaces, it is helpful to understand the underlying philosophy: Each mSpace is a representation of your windows rather than just a space containing them - or, in other words, an mSpace can be understood as a set of symbolic links to as many of your open windows as you want.